AnqiWuCW/EPR-YOLO/README.md

 # EPR-YOLO

-The repository is for the paper **“A Lightweight RGB Vision-Based Express Parcel Detection Framework with Active Learning and Quantization-Aware Deployment”**, including the EPR dataset and the implementation materials for reproducing the proposed framework.
+The repository is for the paper **“A Lightweight RGB Vision-Based Express Parcel Detection Framework with Active Learning and Quantization-Aware Training”**, including the EPR dataset and the implementation materials for reproducing the proposed framework.

 The **Express Parcel Recognition (EPR) Dataset** has been publicly released on Kaggle.
 Source code and pretrained weights are being organized and will be released progressively.